-(Different ways to meet the project need and achieve the project purpose) We do not have a private sector program for promoting good agricultural practices and seed certification service at the national level.
+(Different ways to meet the project need and achieve the project purpose) We do not have a private sector program for conducting research and development activities in the country on horticultural crops.
+HORDI is the mandatory institution responsible for this service.